 2007 Started PhD at U.W.E Bristol (the act of negotiation – personal arts practice)

-January – teaching Performance Writing workshop at Mountview Theatre School London.
+January – taught Performance Writing workshop at Mountview Theatre School London.

 March to May – Viral Texts, an ongoing installation in Somerset, UK.

 September – Taught Day’s Workshop at Heart of the Tribe Gallery in Installation practice.

 April / May – preparing and presenting 2 week residency of Wildedges.
 Consisting of 2 large installations one in a barn and one in a orchard.
 Plus an open day of live music, talks and walks.

 May – Presented Remembering and Forgetting ( 2 solo shows and a film) at major Theatre Festival in Copenhagen, Denmark.

 September – workshop in Performance Writing at Aarhus University Denmark.

 October / November – Exhibition of changing text placards in small garden, Glastonbury.